 RepliCel seems to be involved in several studies into the use of stem cells as a possible treatment for genetic hair loss, including one in Japan.
 There, it has teamed up with a company named Shiseido, and created headlines last year when it was rumoured that its treatment could be released by 2018.

 But what exactly is RepliCel doing?
 The answer is not a thousand miles removed from what hair transplant surgeons do – namely trying to physically insert new hairs into areas around the top of the head or hairline where there are currently none, or where thinning hair or a receding hairline is apparent.

 Existing, non-surgical Male Pattern Hair Loss Treatment courses take a somewhat different approach.
-Utilising either or both of the two clinically-proven products – finasteride 1mg and minoxidil – androgenetic alopecia is tackled at a biological level.
+Utilising either or both of the two clinically-proven products – finasteride 1mg and high strength minoxidil – androgenetic alopecia is tackled at a biological level.
 Both medications are MHRA licensed and FDA approved for this purpose and, so far, are the only genetic hair loss solutions to have this level of regulatory recognition.